STRIKERnz/Palworld-Ftoggle/README.md

 The UI x, y can also be changed to suit where ever you want it.

-Change line 14 x, y to suit. best placed lower on the screen to reduce clicking the ui which pulls focus.
+Change line 14 x, y to suit.

 The UI just adds an active/incative text down the bottom left.